Our Job Support mission focuses on these items.

 An elevator speech should be short and to the point — about as long as it takes for the average elevator to get to the top floor of the average building.
 It should consist of your name, your target profession/job title, your targeted industry, and some target companies.
 That comes from 24/7 mentor Mark Lyons.

-Gene Flynn, who leads Holy Family’s workshops, offers this from his Job Search 101 session.
+Gene Flynn, who leads Holy Family’s Job Search Coaching, offers this from his Job Search 101 session.

 People are often willing to help you, but they need to understand what you are looking for and that you are competent.